-BS 8102:2009 “Code of Practice for Protection of Below Ground Structures Against Water from the Ground” explains how to waterproof retaining structures using the three types of waterproofing.
+British Standard 8102:2022 is the ‘Code of Practice for Protection of Below Ground Structures Against Water Ingress’, and explains how to waterproof retaining structures using the three types of waterproofing.
 Professional waterproofing designers should consider using more than one type of waterproofing to provide enhanced protection of the structure to achieve the necessary environmental grade.
 Combination strategies provide increased waterproofing protection to the structure.

 – What is the Best Basement Waterproofing Method?
 Explaining why Type C is the most effective type of waterproofing.

-The image above shows a typical combination waterproofing design showing the Newton CDM Cavity Drain System internally (Type C), Newton HydroBond System externally (Type A), and the Newton HydroTank System incorporating waterbars and waterstops at weaknesses within the RC structure (Type B).
+The image above shows a typical combination waterproofing design, utilising the Newton CDM Cavity Drain System internally (Type C), Newton HydroBond System externally (Type A), and the Newton HydroTank System incorporating waterbars and waterstops at weaknesses within the RC structure (Type B).